Frequently Asked Questions

 What happens if my financial aid does not credit by the u-bill due date?

-If you have accepted your awards online and have completed all promissory notes provided by the UNI Financial Aid Office and the loans still have not credited, contact Financial Aid at (319) 273-2700 or firstname.lastname@example.org.
-A payment is necessary by the due date to avoid the 1% late fee and other restrictions.
+If you have accepted your awards online and have completed all promissory notes provided by the Office of Financial Aid and Scholarships and the loans still have not credited, contact Financial Aid at (319) 273-2700 or firstname.lastname@example.org.
+A payment is necessary by the due date to avoid a late fee of up to 1% and other restrictions.
 When the loans are applied to the u-bill and the account is brought current, all restrictions will be lifted and the status will return to normal.

 How often are refunds issued?